efkaxlog/CUDA-nbody-simulation/readme.md

-nbody simulation using OpenGL and C++
+Nbody simulation using OpenGL and C++.
+Newton's laws of gravition calculated with a brute-force algorithm.